meysamraz/SQL-Portfolio-Project/README.md

 ### Why did I choose this database ?

-This is real world project with real world database and the owners facsing a real challenge to slove شnd I said that it would be good to use this database that comes from a real environment to show my skills
+This is real world project with real world database and the owners facsing a real challenge to slove and I said that it would be good to use this database that comes from a real environment to show my skills

 # Project Overwiew :